Judge Market LogoJudgeMarketUS

 Correlation Risk

-In reputation markets, figures can be correlated.
+In a reputation market, figures can be correlated.
 If public sentiment shifts against politicians broadly, multiple political figures might decline together.
 Diversifying across fields helps, but be aware that macro sentiment shifts can affect everything.

-Why 2026 Is the Year of Prediction Markets
+Why 2026 Is the Year of Crowd-Priced Markets

-Several converging trends have made 2026 the tipping point for prediction markets.
+Several converging trends have made 2026 the tipping point.

 Regulatory clarity.
-After years of legal uncertainty, regulators across multiple jurisdictions have begun creating frameworks for prediction markets.
+After years of legal uncertainty, regulators across multiple jurisdictions have begun creating frameworks for crowd-priced markets.
 Kalshi's CFTC approval was the first domino.
 Others have followed.

 Mainstream adoption.
-The 2024 US election brought prediction markets into the mainstream consciousness.
+The 2024 US election brought prediction-market data into the mainstream consciousness.
 Media outlets began citing market prices alongside polls.
-By 2026, prediction market data is routinely referenced in journalism, policymaking, and business strategy.
+By 2026, this data is routinely referenced in journalism, policymaking, and business strategy.

 Platform maturity.
 Early platforms were clunky and limited.
 Today's platforms offer polished UIs, deep liquidity, mobile apps, and sophisticated order types.
 JudgeMarket, for example, supports full candlestick charts, real-time order books, and detailed figure profiles — all accessible from a browser with no crypto wallet required.

-New market types.
-The expansion beyond binary event prediction into reputation markets, sentiment markets, and continuous evaluation markets has opened up entirely new use cases.
-You are no longer limited to yes/no questions.
-You can trade on the continuously evolving value of ideas, people, and cultural phenomena.
+New market categories.
+The expansion beyond binary event prediction into reputation markets has opened up entirely new use cases.
+You are no longer limited to yes/no questions about future events.
+You can trade on the continuously evolving public verdict on ideas, people, and cultural phenomena.

 Getting Started: Your First Steps